nestauk/asf_heat_pump_suitability/README.md

-# asf_heat_pump_suitability
+# ASF Heat Pump Suitability

-Calculate heat pump suitability scores for lower-layer super output areas (LSOAs) in England and Wales using domestic EPC data and supplementary sources.
+The `asf_heat_pump_suitability` repo contains the code used to calculate heat pump suitability scores for lower-layer super output areas (LSOAs) in England and Wales using domestic EPC data and supplementary sources.
 Scores are weight-adjusted for LSOAs where possible to reduce bias.
-Intermediate outputs include:

-- EPC data weighted according to LSOA using Iterative Proportional Fitting to reduce bias
-- EPC data enhanced with new features including: lat/lon; listed building status; building conservation zone status;
-  off gas status; average garden size per MSOA; property density per LSOA
-- Individual garden size estimates for UPRNs in EPC
+Read more about the project [here](https://www.nesta.org.uk/project/mapping-heat-pump-suitability-across-great-britain/).

 ## Setup